malenickymartin/JuliaFractals.jl/README.md

 compute_fractal(burningship_equation, [255], [0, 0], [3, 3], [10, 10], false)
 ```

+The input function to the `compute_fractal` or `basic_plot` functions can be any function that takes x and y coordinates and a vector of arbitrary parameters, and outputs a `UInt16`.
+The output image created by calling the function on each pixel can be mapped on different color maps.

 This example demonstrates how to generate a fractal image using the provided functions.
 You can customize the parameters to explore different fractal patterns and behaviors.
 You can for example define your own fractal equation and use it: